How Much Does a Tankless Water Heater Cost? [2023 Data]

 Consider the Fuel Type

-Keep in mind that the fuel type your water heater runs on can affect your installation costs and ongoing costs.
+Keep in mind that the fuel type your water heater runs on can affect your installation and ongoing costs.
 Electric water heaters don’t require added ventilation and are one of the least expensive options.
 Natural gas and propane units have low to moderate up-front costs, but they’ll also require you to spend about $200 to $350 per year on fuel.
 While solar water heaters may cost the most to install, these tend to qualify for more tax incentives and can considerably cut down monthly utility costs, saving you money in the long run.

-Buy the Right Size:
+Buy the Right Size

 While you don’t want to underestimate the size of the water heater you need, you also don’t want to go overboard and buy a water heater that exceeds your needed capacity.
 Choose the correct size for your space and household to avoid overpaying.